bhits/dockerized-drools-guvnor/docs/docker-image-desc.md

 # How to use This Image

-## Start a c2s-guvnor Instance
+## Start a guvnor Instance

-`docker run  --name c2s-guvnor -d bhits/c2s-guvnor:5.5.0`
+`docker run  --name guvnor -d bhits/guvnor:5.5.0`

 *NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and support level infrastructure.
 Please refer to the [Consent2Share Deployment Guide](https://github.com/bhits/consent2share/releases/download/2.0.0/c2s-deployment-guide.pdf) for instructions to setup the Consent2Share infrastructure.*

 ## Environment Variables

-When you start the c2s-guvnor image, you can edit the configuration of the c2s-guvnor instance by passing one or more environment variables on the command line.
+When you start the guvnor image, you can edit the configuration of the guvnor instance by passing one or more environment variables on the command line.

 ### JAVA_OPTS